 Panasonic ES-LV9Q looks elegant in the black and silver color scheme and has a very contemporary design.
-Metallic finish and gold accents around the shaving heads give it a very premium look.
+The metallic finish and gold accents around the shaving heads give it a very premium look.
 It is definitely a thumbs up, design-wise.

-On the front of the shaver, we can see a fairly large-sized power button and underneath there is an LED display.
+On the front of the shaver, we can see a fairly large-sized power button, and underneath there is an LED display.
 The LED has a 10-stage multifunction display with useful information.
-Battery capacity, shaving sensor notification, shaving duration, blades replacement warning, travel lock, and charging status are some of the indicators.
+Battery capacity, shaving sensor notification, shaving duration, blade replacement warning, travel lock, and charging status are some of the indicators.